 The silver lining is that if “native advertising” can become a major new revenue source, it can enable publishers to re-invest in quality journalism.
 In the end, that’s more important than labels or Chinese walls.

 - Lewis D’Vorkin and j-students lively 90 min conversation about the future of journalism

 - Inside Forbes ‘sustainable” model for journalism: It’s 4:30 pm

 - Inside Forbes: The Birth of Brand Journalism and Why It’s Good for the New Business

 - The newsonomics of native, indigenous, and immigrant content (niemanlab.org)

 This entry was posted on Thursday, November 22nd, 2012 at 11:19 am and is filed under Advertising, BusinessModel, Future of Journalism, OnlineMedia.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.